min69u/Reforestation/README.md

-## Why do wizards clean their teeth three times a day?
-To prevent bat breath!
+## Why did the tree go to the dentist?
+It needed a root canal.